NCIFLOW.COM | Made in the USA

 Overview

 This page provides detailed instructions for the installation, operation, maintenance, and troubleshooting of threaded and wafer-style flowmeters used to measure liquid and gas flow.
 The meters operate based on differential pressure measurement and display the flow rate mechanically or electronically.
+DOWNLOAD THE IOM MANUAL FROM OUR DIGITAL DOWNLOADS LINK IN THE MENU ABOVE UNDER DOWNLOADS!

 1. Principle of Operation